Comparative Analysis of Political Systems

 Objective 1: General introduction to the study of comparative politics with a global and long-term view.

-Objective 2: The core concepts of the field are analysed within the context of informative case-studies.
+Objective 2: The core concepts of the field are analysed within the context of informative case studies.

-This course builds on the themes discussed in Introduction to Political Science and Introduction to Comparative Politics.
+This course builds on the themes discussed in Introduction to Political Science and the Introduction to Comparative Politics.
 The core concepts and theories in the field of comparative politics are analysed and discussed within the context of specific European and non-European case studies.
-The main focus will be on the institutional architecture of political systems and the relevant political cleavages, like class, ideology, ethnicity and religion.
+The main focus will be on the institutional architecture of political systems and the relevant political cleavages, such as class, ideology, ethnicity and religion.
 Topics covered include state-building, nation-building, economic development, ethnic politics, party structures, electoral politics and government formation.

 Mode of instruction